 California’s Assembly Insurance Committee has passed Assembly Bill (AB) 1401 on a bi-partisan 8-0 vote.

-AB 1401, as amended, would increase the per company fraud assessment from $1,300 to $5,100 but would not change the existing $1.80 per vehicle fraud assessment.
+AB 1401, as amended, would increase the per-company fraud assessment from $1,300 to $5,100 but would not change existing law with regard to the $1.80 per-vehicle fraud assessment.